eglavin/powershell-profile/README.md

 winget install --id=Microsoft.PowerShell
 ```

-Once Powershell 7+ has been installed, Oh-My-Posh can be installed using:
+And [Oh-My-Posh](https://ohmyposh.dev) which can be installed using:

 ```ps1
 winget install --id=JanDeDobbeleer.OhMyPosh